wjcai/QRS_detector/README.md

 ## DATA
 All 12 records of NSTDB are included in ./data/nstdb.
 10 records of CPSC2019, 1 record of MITDB and 1 record of QTDB are included.
-1 record in txt file is in mydb.
+1 record in txt file is in ./data/mydb.

 ## Models
 The details of the CNN and CRNN models are described in the paper listed below.